ivoberger/ivoberger.com/content/posts/2019-07-20-How-to-Set-up-Port-Forwarding-with-iptables.md

 cover: "https://images.unsplash.com/photo-1544197150-b99a580bb7a8?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjIxMTIzfQ&auto=format&fit=crop&w=1950&q=80"
 ---

 If you have a server on a private network and need to access it from the outside (but can't simply give it an external IP) you can use port forwarding on an externally accessible server to get around it.
-When set up it simply sends all incoming packets that meet a certain criteria to a new IP.
+Once set up it simply sends all incoming packets that meet certain criteria to a new IP.
 That way you can connect to a public server in order to communicate with the private server.

 ## Setup

-All following steps need the be done on the externally accessible machine and need to be run as with root privilege's.
+All following steps need the to be done on the externally accessible machine and need to be run as with root privilege's.
 I'll assume a scenario where you want to access an internal server with an _internal_ IP `10.0.0.1` on port `80` through a server with an _external_ IP `32.0.0.1` on port `8080` using TCP.

 First we need to allow forwarding on the kernel level as this is usually disabled by default.
 Open `/etc/sysctl.conf` with your favorite editor (and root priviliges) and uncomment the line `net.ipv4.ip_forward=1`.
 Now run